AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-ecatalog.md

 1. In the Response TTL box, enter the number of hours you want to wait before caching the data:

     * Set a lower number if the data is updated frequently throughout a day.
-    * Set a higher number if the data is relatively stable and doesn’t require updating frequently throughout the day.
+    * Set a higher number if the data is relatively stable and doesn't require updating frequently throughout the day.
 The default is ten hours.

 1. Select **[!UICONTROL Publish]**.